 To keep messages compact in common situations, it is RECOMMENDED that senders omit an "application/" prefix of a media type value in a typ Header Parameter when no other '/' appears in the media type value.
 A recipient using the media type value MUST treat it as if "application/" were prepended to any typ value not containing a '/'.
-For instance, a typ value of example SHOULD be used to represent the application/example media type.
+For instance, a typ value of example SHOULD be used to represent the application/example media type; whereas, the media type application/example; part="1/2" cannot be shortened to example; part="1/2".